metadatacenter/spreadsheet-validator-docs/cedar-manual/best-practices.md

 3. **Creating Descriptions**
    - Provide clear and concise descriptions for each field.
-   - *(Recommended)* Enhance clarity by including an example value after the description.
+   - Include an example value after the description.
 For example, the "Parent Dataset ID" field description could be:
 `Unique identifier of the dataset used to generate this derived dataset.
 Example: HNDF-123-HH.`.
+   - Use ChatGPT or other LLM tools to improve the text quality when writing the description.

 4. **Naming Boolean Fields**